nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

   * When analysis processing is executed daily.

-    When the analysis results of the following four files are used as inputs for tabulation, and the batch execution date is October 10, 2012 and the tabulation period is set to two days in the past, the CSV files from October 8 to October 10, 2012 are the tabulation targets.
+    When the analysis results of the following two files are used as inputs for tabulation, and the batch execution date is October 10, 2012 and the tabulation period is set to two days in the past, the CSV files from October 8 to October 10, 2012 are the tabulation targets.

-    The content of each CSV file contains only one day's analysis results, so the range of calculation is basically the same as the past two days specified.

-    | REQUEST_INFO_20121007.csv     (Analysis of the online logs for seventh)
+    In this case, the CSV file for October 8, 2012 contains the analysis results for the two days 7 and 8, so the logs for the 7 days before the past 2 days in the aggregation range are also output as aggregation results.

-    | REQUEST_INFO_20121008.csv     (Analysis of the online logs for eighth)
+    | REQUEST_INFO_20121008.csv     (Analysis of the online logs for seventh and eighth)
-    | REQUEST_INFO_20121009.csv     (Analysis of the online logs for ninth)
-    | REQUEST_INFO_20121010.csv     (Analysis of the online logs for tenth)
+    | REQUEST_INFO_20121010.csv     (Analysis of the online logs for ninth and tenth)

   * When the analysis process is not executed daily (for example, when it is executed once every two days)